-Consult the Graduate Student Handbook for information on procedures to ensure deadlines and procedures are met.
+Consult Grad Student Checklist to ensure deadlines and procedures are met.

 Advancement to Candidacy

-Advancement to Candidacy is the next step after achieving classified status and signifies approval of a plan of study by the student's major department and college as defined by the CSULB Catalog.
+Advancement to Candidacy is the next step after achieving classified status and signifies approval of a plan of study by the student's major department and college.
+(Definition taken from CSULB Catalog.)

-Students must complete the following steps to advance to candidacy before continuing the course of graduate study in the second year:
+Students must complete the following steps to advance to candidacy before continuing his/her course of graduate study in the second year:

 Requirements for Completion of MS Degree

-4. Complete oral presentation of the thesis or directed project.
+4. Complete Oral presentation of the Thesis or Directed Project. (guidelines)

-5. For IPND Students, complete additional requirements of the MS/IPND (Dietetic Internship).
+5. Complete additional requirements for completion of the MS/IPND

 Graduate Studies (GS) 700

 The deadline for graduate students to register for GS 700 is the end of the add-drop period of the semester or other session in which the student wishes to maintain continuous enrollment for the purpose of completing the culminating activity or graduating.